UN1TY: Early career

-UN1TY started their debut by launching two singles entitled Coba Cintaku and Satu (The One).
+UN1TY began their debut by launching two singles entitled Coba Cintaku and Satu (The One).
 According to digital music download, Coba Cintaku was launched on December 9, 2019, and Satu released on December 10, 2019.
 Coba Cintaku was written by Patrick Effendy, Bianca Nelwan, and Dimas Wibisana, while Satu was written only by Patrick Effendy.
-Coba Cintaku succeed to reach 43th rank on Billboard Indonesia Top 100 a month after the song was released and 19th rank on Langit Musik Top 50 January 2020 edition shortly afterwards.
+Coba Cintaku succeeded in reaching 43rd rank on Billboard Indonesia Top 100 a month after the song was released and 19th rank on Langit Musik Top 50 January 2020 edition shortly afterwards.
 Similar to its counterpart, Satu managed to reach 4th rank on Indonesia 20 15th edition by I-Radio Jakarta.

 UN1TY releasing their third single titled Pangeran Tidur (Sleeping Prince) on March 17, 2020.
 The song was written by Patrick Effendy and Dimas Wibisana.

 On July 29, 2020, UN1TY releasing their fourth single titled Terbunuh Sepi (Killed by the Silence).
 The song was written by UN1TY members Patrick Effendy and Ifa Fachir.
 The song itself talking about loneliness, pointing out directly to teenage's inferiority complex caused of anxiety, depression, and inferiority complex that could make a teenage didn't trust themselves.

 Fifth single of UN1TY entitled No Mellow! released in digital streaming platforms on September 23, 2020, but the music video is released on September 25, 2020, on YouTube.
 The music video was recorded only with smartphone, showing the dynamic and playful choreography as what the electronic pop-funk genre does, and the encouraging lyrics to reaching the listener's dream without hearing what other says.
 No Mellow! was written and created by UN1TY, Patrick Effendy, and STEVESMITH.